cwendorf/EASI/docs/Functions/estimateMeanDifference.md

 ### Details

 This function compares two groups or variables.
 As such, the supplied factor or table of summary statistics should contain only two groups or two variables.

-Tutorials and examples from published work are available at [https://cwendorf.github.io/EASI/](https://cwendorf.github.io/EASI/)